DOV-Vlaanderen/pydov/docs/quickstart.rst

     )
     dataframe.head()

-pydov will load the required data and return the data into a Pandas DataFrame (for convenience, only the first 5 lines are shown in the output using the :code:`.head()` method from Pandas:
+pydov will perform the search and load the matching data into a Pandas DataFrame.
+For convenience, only the first 5 lines are shown in the output using the :code:`.head()` method from Pandas:

 ::